mahinarafat/CMPUT429-A2/assignment_2_questions.md

 1. Explain why the GShare performs better than the GSelect?
 (Note you may have to consult the paper.)

-   The XOR of PC and GR provides more even distribution for the PHT whereas when concatenated in GSelect, it may lead to same entry for different branch pattern causing higher conflict aliasing, poor prediction and waste of storage.
+   ANS: The XOR of PC and GR provides more even distribution for the PHT whereas when concatenated in GSelect, it may lead to same entry for different branch pattern causing higher conflict aliasing, poor 				prediction and waste of storage.

 Question 2: **(4 points)**
 The original paper proposing the GShare Branch predictor scheme also specifies that you can vary the amount of global history bits used.
 In the case that the number of global history bits is less than the number of index bits, the entire PHT is always indexed by the amount of index bits from the lower branch address, and the global history is XORed with the upper bits of the local index bits.

 1. **(1 point)** Consider a branch with a taken/not taken pattern 0110011001100…, where 1 indicates taken, and 0 indicates not taken.
 Using the state transitions discussed in class, write out the states for a 2 bit saturating counter with an initial state of weak taken (10), when it encounters this pattern.
 What is the steady misprediction rate?

+ANS:
 | T/NT | 0 | 1 | 1 | 0 | 0 | 1 | 1 | 0 | 0 | 1 | 1 | 0 | 0 | ... |
 |------|---|---|---|---|---|---|---|---|---|---|---|---|---|-----|
 | State|10 |00 |01 |11 |10 |00 |01 |11 |10 |00 |01 |11 |10 |00  |